-Times move on, and Billion has recently introduced the new Billion 7800DXL to the UK, bringing the specification right up to date, and we have been provided with a unit to independently review.
+Times move on, and Billion introduced the new Billion 7800DXL to the UK, enhancing the specification, and we have been provided with a unit to independently review.

 The Billion 7800DXL comes packaged in an impressively large box, giving the impression of a premium product.
 The Billion 7800N would never win a beauty contest.
 It is in the form of a rectangular all-white plastic box with lots of holes for ventilation and looks very ‘functional’.
 Opening the packaging reveals that the 7800DXL retains the same basic design as the 7800N, although a combination of dark and white plastics are used, which give the 7800DXL a more contemporary feel.

 Before testing the 7800DXL, we ensured that we had the very latest firmware.
 You can follow the link below to get the very latest firmware from Billion:

 What’s different about the 7800DXL compared with the 7800N?